Choosing between Demandbase and Metadata for your B2B marketing often comes down to these five questions:

 Demandbase is the platform for B2B enterprises that want to run account-based programs across their entire go-to-market organization.
 Its Demandbase One suite covers marketing, advertising, sales intelligence, and data in a single platform, powered by over 2 trillion intent signals per month and the only demand-side platform built for B2B.

 Demandbase works best for companies with dedicated marketing operations resources and complex, multi-stakeholder sales cycles.
-It requires significant implementation investment, doesn't publish pricing, and can't be purchased as standalone marketing or sales modules.
+It requires significant implementation investment, does not publish pricing, and cannot be purchased as standalone marketing or sales modules.

 Metadata is the platform for B2B marketing teams that want AI to handle the operational grind of paid advertising.
 It automates campaign execution across LinkedIn, Meta, Google, Reddit, and X, running multivariate experiments and optimizing spend toward pipeline and revenue rather than vanity metrics.